TL;DR

 Confirmed Vulnerabilities

-After the Christmas holidays, Truesec confirmed three (non-critical) vulnerabilities 2026-Jan-05 and told us that fixes will be included in the next version and that it was planned to be released already in January.
-The potentially high severity vulnerability (more information below) was judged to not be exploitable in any customer configuration, but a redesign was planned nevertheless to be on the safe side.
+Following the initial triage process, Truesec confirmed three (non-critical) vulnerabilities on the 5th of January 2026 and stated that fixes will be included in the next version (v2.4) and that it was planned to be released already in January.
+The potentially high severity vulnerability (more information below) was judged to not be exploitable in any customer configuration, but Truesec confirmed that they were planning a redesign of their implementation in order to further mitigate the potential impact.

-The three confirmed vulnerabilities were rated as Medium severity, using CVSSv4 vectors for the judgement.
-We have categorised one of they as Low instead (justification in advisory).
-Truesec did not provide any CVSS scoring of the vulnerabilities.
+The three confirmed vulnerabilities were originally rated as Medium severity issues, using CVSSv4 vectors for the judgement.
+Following further review Reversec categorised one of them as Low instead (justification can be seen in the individual advisory).
+Truesec did not provide any CVSS scoring of the vulnerabilities as such the calculated CVSSv4 scores by Reversec were used throughout the advisories.

 The confirmed vulnerabilities were the following.
 See the individual security advisories for details:

-• The session cookie issued to a LAPSWebUI user lasted more than 13 days, which is a very long time for such a sensitive tool.
-There already existed an administration setting to require an Entra ID sign-in for every password retrieval, but that was not enabled in the environment where Reversec found LAPSWebUI.
+• The session cookie issued to a LAPSWebUI user lasted more than 13 days, which was considered to have a substantially long lifetime for such a sensitive tool.
+An administrative setting to require an Entra ID sign-in for every password retrieval was already available as an optional configuration, but was not enabled in the environment where Reversec evaluated the LAPSWebUI application.

-All three confirmed vulnerabilities are fixed in version 2.4 of LAPSWebUI according to its vendor Truesec.
+All three confirmed vulnerabilities were fixed in version 2.4 of LAPSWebUI according to its vendor Truesec.

 Other Problems